-A Reference frame allows placing objects with respect to a robot or with respect to other objects in the 3D space (including position and orientation).
+A Reference frame (or also called a coordinate system) allows placing objects with respect to a robot or with respect to other objects in the 3D space (including position and orientation).

 1.Select Program➔ Add Reference Frame

 Alternatively, select the equivalent button in the toolbar

 2.Double click the reference frame (on the tree or on the 3D geometry on the main screen) to enter the coordinates shown in the image (X,Y,Z position and Euler angles for the orientation).
 The mouse wheel can be used on top of each case to quickly update the position of the reference frame on the main screen.